Top tips for integrating guerrilla marketing into your strategy

 Where to start?

-1. Ad Block Piccadilly Circus, and why turning heads is about timing.
+1. Ad Block Piccadilly Circus, and why turning heads is about timing

 This is exactly what happened recently with Ad Block Piccadilly Circus.
 It was reported at the beginning of 2017 that the famous advertising boards, which have shined down on the iconic London junction for over a century (and in fact hadn’t been turned off since the Blitz of World War Two!) would go dark for around eight months to allow for renovation of the display screens.

-As The Drum reported, the opportunity was too good to be missed by creatives at Innocean Worldwide UK Simon Carr and Tristan Lenczner, who used a nearby lamppost to plant a well-placed ‘adblock’ sign in front of the now black screens.
+As The Drum reported, the opportunity was too good to be missed by creatives at Innocean Worldwide UK Simon Carr and Tristan Lenczner.
+They used a nearby lamppost to plant a well-placed ‘adblock’ sign in front of the now black screens.
 Although not out to sell or promote a product as a result of their stunt, the creatives told The Drum that since ‘the lights are synonymous with advertising, we hooked onto the idea of adblocking.’

-Well timed, in good humour, low budget and easily shareable, the Ad Block ticks all the right boxes for a guerrilla marketing campaign.
+Well timed, in good humour, low budget and easily shareable.
+The Ad Block ticks all the right boxes for a guerrilla marketing campaign.

 2. Whirlpool Care Counts, and why a simple idea can be perfect for storytelling